• Skip to primary navigation

 Picanha has more fatty strands, giving it a melt-in-your-mouth texture.

-It also has a bolder flavor profile.
+It also has a bolder flavor.

 Sirloin has a more balanced flavor with evenly distributed marbling.